twwch/openai-sdk/README.md

 # OpenAI Java SDK

-A Java SDK for interacting with OpenAI and Azure OpenAI APIs.
+A Java SDK for interacting with OpenAI, Azure OpenAI, and AWS Bedrock APIs.

 ## Overview

-This SDK provides a simple and intuitive way to integrate OpenAI services into your Java applications.
-It supports both standard OpenAI API and Azure OpenAI Service endpoints.
+This SDK provides a simple and intuitive way to integrate AI services into your Java applications.
+It supports standard OpenAI API, Azure OpenAI Service endpoints, and AWS Bedrock with a unified interface.

 ## Features

 - Easy-to-use API client for OpenAI services
-- Support for both OpenAI and Azure OpenAI endpoints
+- Support for OpenAI, Azure OpenAI, and AWS Bedrock endpoints
 - Chat completion API support
 - Streaming responses support
 - Function calling and tool use support